SalomePlatform/adao/doc/en/intro.rst

 calling methods in order to be callable in the SALOME/ADAO framework, and all the SALOME modules can be used throught YACS integration of ADAO.

-Its main objective is to *facilitate the use of various standard data assimilation or optimization methods*, while remaining easy to use and providing a path to help the implementation.
+Its main objective is to **facilitate the use of various standard data assimilation or optimization methods, while remaining easy to use and providing a path to help the implementation**.
 For an end user, having already gathered his physical input information, it's a matter of "point\&click" to build an ADAO valid case and to evaluate it.

 The module covers a wide variety of practical applications, in a robust way,